-This activity has two stages.
-The consultants who are hired will first conduct a centralized training of trainers to selected national and county staff to generate a pool of trainers that will roll down trainings and sensitizations at counties.
-This will be done after CMA guidelines and BMU SOPs have been finalised, expected during YR2.
+The consultants who are hired will first conduct a centralized training of trainers to selected national and county government staff to generate a pool of trainers that will roll down trainings and sensitizations at counties.
+This will be done after CMA guidelines, BMU SOPs and BMU training manuals have been finalized.